albertodesouza/genomics/genes_difference_count/README.md

 ### Step 1: Generate Gene FASTA Files

-The `generate_gene_fastas.sh` script processes VCF files from the main pipeline and creates consensus FASTA files with one sequence per gene for each sample.
+The `scripts/generate_gene_fastas.sh` script processes VCF files from the main pipeline and creates consensus FASTA files with one sequence per gene for each sample.

 #### Configure the Script

-Edit `generate_gene_fastas.sh` and modify the paths at the top (lines 17-34):
+Edit `scripts/generate_gene_fastas.sh` and modify the paths at the top (lines 17-34):

 ```bash
 # Root directory containing your genomics data